 - The Company announced, on October 7, 2021, that it had staked an additional 52 new claims at its Eliza Silver Project.
 The Company also announced that David Grandy stepped down as a director of the Company. - On October 14, 2021, the Company reported that Phase I drilling commenced at the Silver Strand Mine. - On October 15, 2021, the Company announced the appointment of Morgan Lekstrom as CEO of the Company and Alnesh Mohan as Corporate Secretary of the Company.
 The Company also announced the resignation of Michael Dake as CEO of the Company, but will remain as a director of the Company. - On October 29, 2021, the Company commenced trading on the OTCQB venture exchange market under the symbol "HAMRF".
-The Company also provided an update on the Lacy Property which includes filing an assessment report with the BC provincial government. - On November 4, 2021, the Company appointed technical advisor, Ron Burk, to the Company's board of directors. - On November 29, 2021, the Company reported results from sampling, mapping and detailed hyperspectral satellite imaging positions at the Silverton Project. - On December 6, 2021, the Company reported high-grade silver assays for a number of rock samples collected at the Eliza Silver Project.
+The Company also provided an update on the Lacy Property which includes filing an assessment report with the BC provincial government. - On November 4, 2021, the Company appointed technical advisor, Ron Burk, to the Company's board of directors. - On November 29, 2021, the Company reported results from sampling, mapping and detailed hyperspectral satellite imaging positions at the Silverton Project. - On December 6, 2021, the Company reported high-grade silver assays for a number of rock samples collected at the Eliza Silver Project. - On December 14, 2021, the Company reported Phase 1 drill results and confirmed significant gold-silver mineralization below old mine workings at Silver Stand. - On January 19, 2022, the Company provided a corporate update and 2022 exploration outlook which includes plans for advancing the Company's portfolio of assets during 2022.
+For further information regarding the update, refer to the press release available under the Company's profile on SEDAR (www.sedar.com).

-MANAGEMENT DISCUSSION AND ANALYSIS For the Nine Months Ended June 30, 2022 (Expressed in Canadian Dollars)
+MANAGEMENT DISCUSSION AND ANALYSIS For the Year Ended September 30, 2022 (Expressed in Canadian Dollars)